 First select the datasource (number 1).
 The datasource is Java Naming and Directory Interface (JNDI) name.
 JNDI is a Java technology applied by the Frank!Framework.
 It allows Java code (i.e. the Frank!Framework) to access a resource that is not known when the Java code is compiled.
 The resources pointed to by JNDI names are configured on deployment, see chapter Administrator Manual for more details.
 In this tutorial, your only choice is “jdbc/frank2manual”.
 It should be selected automatically.

-When a Frank developer delivers a Frank config, she should tell what JNDI names are used.
+Upon delivery of a Frank config, the developer should inform you of what JNDI names are used.
 It is up to the system administrator to configure them, linking the names to the actual resources.
 The developer or the system administrator should tell you as a site owner what JNDI names exist and what they mean.

 There is always at least one database, which almost always has its JNDI name derived from the instance name of the deployment.
 In this tutorial, the instance name is “Frank2Manual”.
 The JNDI name of the database is calculated by replacing capitals by lower-case letters and prepending the string “jdbc/”, resulting in “jdbc/frank2manual”.

-Do not be worried that the JNDI name depends on a property that can have a different value for different deployents.
+Do not be worried that the JNDI name depends on a property that can have a different value for different deployments.
 The Frank!Framework is capable of handling this.

 You are going to query the database.
 You can choose the output format (number 2).
 Choose “csv”.

-To tell what you want, you need to enter an SQL query in the text box numbered 3.
+You should enter your SQL query in the text box marked with number 3.
 The example configuration writes to table “product”, so you want to see the contents of this table.
 The SQL query to see all data within table “product” reads

 SELECT * FROM product.
 Please enter this text.